 With 45 years’ of gas atomizing experience and nearly 160 years of leading materials expertise, Sandvik offers the widest range of metal powders for additive manufacturing on the market – including titanium, stainless steels, duplex- and super-duplex steels, nickel-based super alloys, aluminum, copper, and more.
 The alloys are all atomized in-house and carefully tailored to meet the needs of customers throughout the most demanding industries.

-Annika Roos, Business Unit Manager of Sandvik’s metal powder business, says: “Sandvik offers extensive capabilities in terms of providing high-quality and consistent metal powders, to customers engaged in a range of additive manufacturing processes such as laser powder bed fusion (L-PBF), electron beam melting (EBM), and binder jetting.
+Andrew Coleman, Business Unit Manager of Sandvik’s metal powder business, says: “Sandvik offers extensive capabilities in terms of providing high-quality and consistent metal powders, to customers engaged in a range of additive manufacturing processes such as laser powder bed fusion (L-PBF), electron beam melting (EBM), and binder jetting.
 By installing these new atomization towers – one of which is already fully operational and quality assured, while the other is under construction – we bring our total tower count to twelve, and thereby significantly increase our ability to produce even larger quantities of premium metal powders”.

 Gearing up our manufacturing capacity means we are now even better positioned to meet the increased demand in terms of metal powers for AM